BabaGodPikin/Build-OpenCv-for-Python-with-Extra-Modules-Windows-10/README.md

 This is a step by step guide to build OpenCV with Extra Modules for Python (Anaconda) for Windows without errors.
 Particularly, I will use the freetype module in OpenCV-Contrib.

-If yours was anything like mine, you spent hours or even a few days trying to figure out how to get OpenCv running with Freetype2 and harfbuzz.
-I encountered several errors but found easy ways to go around the issues and complete the install.
-I hope this step by step guide helps you clear your errors.
+I tried to tbe very detailed so anyone including non-expert programmers can read this and get OpenCV Build running.
+If you find there are too much details skim through to the particuar area where you had the installation or build error.

 For me, the goal was to use OpenCV to print text in different fonts on images – synthetically generate text.
 OpenCv has a limited font type hence the reason of including freetype2 to read ttf files and render them to OpenCv.
+The first step to this was even getting OpenCV installed and able to communicate with freetype2.

 Before I decided to build OpenCv with freetype and Harfbuzz from scratch, I tried installing OpenCv with extra modules using PiP and Conda.
 For both methods OpenCv installed completely but did not link correctly to freetype and harfbuzz even when I tried PiP installing the OpenCv-Contrib-python as found on https://pypi.org/project/opencv-contrib-python/.
 I tried several variations including installing freetype first then harfbuzz before PiP installing OpenCv-Contrib-Python.
 In all, OpenCv installed correctly by did not link to freetype/harfbuzz, I kept getting - ModuleNotFoundError: No module named 'cv2'.